Relativistic Thermodynamics, a Lagrangian Field Theory for general flows including rotation

-For a pure substance some simple phase transitions and the associated dynamics is described by using the free energy of a van der Waals gas.
+For a pure substance some simple phase transitions and the associated dynamics are described by using the free energy of a van der Waals gas.
 As the temperature is lowered (non adiabatically) to the domain where the density is no longer determined by temperature and pressure the system behaves in some respects like a mixture, but surface tension and gravity leads to separation of the phases.
-The theory describes the equilibrium configurations and adiabatic dynamics but not the process whereby the system gives up or gains heat from its surroundings, nor the process of separation of the phases.
-In the saturated, separated phase Eq.(6) is valid.
+The theory describes the separated equilibrium configurations and adiabatic dynamics but not the process whereby the system gives up or gains heat from its surroundings, nor the process of separation of the phases.
+In the saturated, separated phase the total Lagrangian is simply the sum of the Lagrangians of the components, and

 Variation of the densities gives the pressure and locates the critical point but it does not yield Maxwell's rule.
-Maxwell's rule can be derived from Gibbs complimentary variational principle of maximal entropy.
+Maxwell's rule can be derived from Gibbs complementary variational principle of maximal entropy.

-The question of the validity of Eq.(6) is vital in other contexts, such as the propagation of sound and the determination of critical parameters in gaseous mixtures.
-The latter problem is often formulated in terms of the free energy, while sound speeds are derived from very different considerations.
-This brings us to what is without a doubt the most radical consequence of adopting the action principle for all applications of thermodynamics: Every successful application gives information about the lagrangian.
-For example, the study of sound propagation in mixtures at normal temperatures suggests corrections to the formula (6) by interaction terms of the very specific form (Fronsdal 2011)
+The question of the validity of Eq.(3.12) is vital in other contexts, such as the propagation of sound and the determination of critical parameters in gaseous mixtures.
+The latter problem is often formulated in terms of the free energy, while sound speeds are derived from very different considerations (de la Mora and Puri 1985.)
+This brings us to what is without a doubt the most important consequence of adopting the action principle for all applications of thermodynamics: Every successful application gives information about the Lagrangian.
+For example, the study of sound propagation in mixtures at normal temperatures suggests corrections to the formula (3.12) by interaction terms of the very specific form (Fronsdal 2014c)